 Why selling a business in California is different

-Selling your business anywhere is a life-changing event.
-The sale will likely be the most significant financial event of your life and may even be a large part of your plan for retirement.
-It’s important that you plan for this event just as carefully, if not more so than you plan for other things in your business.
-But when selling a business in California, things can be a little more complicated and require more planning than in other states.
+There is no other way to say it.
+Selling a business in California is different than other US States.
+Additionally, the sale will likely be the most significant financial event of your life.
+It may also be a large part of your plan for retirement.
+It’s therefore important that you plan for this event just as carefully, if not more so than you plan for other events in your business and your life.

-Not only do these regulations and others affect your ability to find a qualified buyer, but there are other laws unique to California that affect how a business is sold.
-There are legal requirements in addition to the fact that you must use an escrow process when selling a business.
+These regulations and other requirements affect your ability to find a buyer with the right qualifications.
+There are also other laws unique to California that affect how a business is sold.
+For example, the use of an escrow service, lien searches, Federal and State Tax clearances, filing permits and more.

 The California Economy

-You might ask yourself the question, “If California has so many regulations and it is more complicated to sell a business there, why are there so many businesses in California?
+You might ask yourself the question, “If California has so many regulations and it is more complicated to sell a business there, why are there so many businesses in California?”

 To do so, though, it is necessary to know that there are challenges to doing business here.